Scientific Name: Caracal caracal

 IUCN Status: Least Concern

-The caracal has the ability to take down prey up to 4 times its own weight.
-A variety of mammals comprise 70% of the caracal diet.
+The Caracal has the ability to take down prey up to 4 times its own weight.
+A variety of mammals comprise 70% of the Caracals diet.
 After mammals, the most important prey category is made up of a wide array of birds followed by reptiles and amphibians.

 Caracals reproduce year round, however peak months are from October through February, or November through May, depending on the cat’s home range.
 Gestation is 68-81 days.
 Litter sizes average 2-3 kittens, exceptionally reaching as many as 6.